-- requirements.
-If CONTRACTOR does not provide acceptable Certificates of Insurance and endorsements to COUNTY incorporating such changes within thirty (30) days of receipt of such notice, this Contract may be in breach without further notice to CONTRACTOR, and COUNTY shall be entitled to all legal remedies. - 13.17 The procuring of such required policy or policies of insurance shall not be construed to limit CONTRACTOR's liability hereunder nor to fulfill the indemnification provisions and requirements of this Contract, nor act in any way to reduce the policy coverage and limits available from the insurer. - 7.
-Subparagraphs 15.1 and 15.2 of the Contract are hereby amended to read as follows: - 15.1 CONTRACTOR shall exercise reasonable care and diligence to prevent any actions or conditions that could result in a conflict with the best interests of COUNTY.
-This obligation shall apply to CONTRACTOR, CONTRACTOR's officers, directors, employees, agents, and subcontractors associated with accomplishing work and services hereunder.
-CONTRACTOR's efforts shall include, but not be limited to establishing precautions to prevent its employees, agents, and subcontractors from providing or offering gifts, entertainment, payments, loans or other considerations which could be deemed to influence or appear to influence COUNTY staff or elected officers from acting in the best interests of COUNTY. - 15.2 CONTRACTOR shall notify COUNTY, in writing, of any potential or actual conflicts of interest between CONTRACTOR and COUNTY that may arise prior to, or during the period of, Contract performance, including, but not limited to, whether any known COUNTY public officer's child is an officer or director of, or has an ownership interest of ten (10) percent or more in, CONTRACTOR.
-While CONTRACTOR will be required to provide this information without prompting from COUNTY any time there is a change regarding conflict of interest, CONTRACTOR must also provide an update to COUNTY upon request by COUNTY. - 8.
-Subparagraph 15.3 is hereby added to the Contract as follows:
+- 16.1 CONTRACTOR shall exercise reasonable care and diligence to prevent any actions or conditions that could result in a conflict with the best interests of COUNTY.
+This obligation shall apply to CONTRACTOR, CONTRACTOR's officers, directors, employees, agents, and associated with subcontractors accomplishing work and services hereunder.
+CONTRACTOR's efforts shall include, but not be limited to establishing precautions to prevent its employees, agents, and subcontractors from providing or offering gifts, entertainment, payments, loans or other considerations which could be deemed to influence or appear to influence COUNTY staff or elected officers from acting in the best interests of COUNTY. - 16.2 CONTRACTOR shall notify COUNTY, in writing, of any potential or actual conflicts of interest between CONTRACTOR and COUNTY that may arise prior to, or during the period of, Contract performance, including, but not limited to, whether any known COUNTY public officer's child is an officer or director of, or has an ownership interest of ten (10) percent or more in, CONTRACTOR.
+While CONTRACTOR will be required to provide this information without prompting from COUNTY any time there is a change regarding conflict of interest, CONTRACTOR must also provide an update to COUNTY upon request by COUNTY.

-- 15.3 County of Orange Board of Supervisors policy prohibits its employees from engaging in activities involving a conflict of interest.
-CONTRACTOR shall not, during the period of this Contract, employ any COUNTY employee for any purpose. - 9.
-Subparagraphs 20.1 and 20.3 of the Contract are hereby amended to read as follows: - 20.1 Maximum Contractual Funding Obligation
+- 16.3 County of Orange Board of Supervisors policy prohibits its employees from engaging in activities involving a conflict of interest.
+CONTRACTOR shall not, during the period of this Contract, employ any COUNTY employee for any purpose. - 7.
+Subparagraph 19.4 of the Contract is hereby amended to read as follows: - 19.4 Use of COUNTY Computer Equipment